If you’ve recently had a breakup, this list is for you!

 It will help readers move forward to even better lives than before.

 This book is a classic for a reason.
-In it, Elizabeth Gilbert tells the story of her divorce, depression, other troubles and an overall uncertainty about her life.
+In it, Elizabeth Gilbert tells the story of her divorce, depression, other troubles, and overall uncertainty about her life.

 Perfect for those going through a breakup, this book talks about how Gilbert left her life for a bit and traveled around the world.